-Further, Brexit may influence the attractiveness of the United Kingdom as a place to conduct clinical trials.
-The European Union's regulatory environment for clinical trials is being harmonized as part of the Clinical Trial Regulations, but it is currently unclear as to what extent the United Kingdom will seek to align its regulations with the European Union.
+Brexit may influence the attractiveness of the United Kingdom as a place to conduct clinical trials.
+The European Union's regulatory environment for clinical trials is being harmonized as part of the Clinical Trial Regulations, which are due to enter into full effect at the end of 2021, but it is currently unclear as to what extent the United Kingdom will seek to align its regulations with the European Union.
 Failure of the United Kingdom to closely align its regulations with the European Union may have an effect on the cost of conducting clinical trials in the United Kingdom as opposed to other countries and/or make it harder to seek a marketing authorization for our product candidates on the basis of clinical trials conducted in the United Kingdom.
+In the short term, there will be few changes to clinical trials that only have sites in the United Kingdom.
+The MHRA has confirmed that the sponsor of a clinical trial can be based in the EEA for an initial period following Brexit.
+Further investigational medicinal products can be supplied directly from the European Union/EEA to a trial site in Great Britain without further oversight until January 1, 2022, and to Northern Ireland beyond such date.
+The United Kingdom is now a "third country" for the purpose of clinical trials that have sites in the EEA.
+For such trials the sponsor/legal representative must be based in the EEA, and the trial must be registered on the E.U.
+Clinical Trials Register (including data on sites outside of the EEA).